PDM4AR/exercises/docs/06-collisionchecking.md

 ### Collision check module

-In the second part of this exercise, we leverage the collision primitives just implemented to perform collision checking for our robot.
+In the second part of this exercise, we leverage the collision primitives that were just implemented to perform collision checking for our robot.
 Please note that, for the remaining part of this exercise, we will use a circle-shaped differential drive robot.
 For this part of the exercise, you can assume that our robot will move inside a 2D world that contains fixed obstacles on a pre-defined path.
 The obstacles inside the world must be circular, triangular or polygon-shaped.